voucherifyio/commerce-tools-integration/README.md

 - [Stackable discounts](https://docs.voucherify.io/docs/manage-stackable-discounts) – allow customers to use up to 5 coupons at the same time.
 - [Validation rules](https://docs.voucherify.io/docs/validation-rules) – coupons valid only for select scenarios based on customer, cart or order attributes.
 - [Discount effects](https://docs.voucherify.io/docs/discount-effects) – defining how to apply the discount to the customer's cart.
 - [Unit discount](https://docs.voucherify.io/docs/give-item-for-free-unit-discount) – add free items to orders.
+Price of applied unit is fetched from commerce tools product price including [price selectors](https://docs.commercetools.com/api/projects/products#price-selection).
+- [Free shipping](https://docs.voucherify.io/docs/free-shipping-discount) - adding free shipping to your cart when proper code is applied.
+Check [Free shipping section](#free-shipping) for more information.
+- [Prepaid gift cards](https://docs.voucherify.io/docs/prepaid-gift-cards) - coupons that add to products or whole cart a certain discount value from gift cars.

 If we want to allow customers to use coupons defined in Voucherify, the integration application needs to: